 The divorce was finalized in July 2011.
 I graduated with my BSW in May 2012.
 I tried to find work in Jacksonville, NC and could not find work, which was very frustrating after all the volunteer work that I did at the County Schools, Guardian Ad Litem and County Animal Shelter.
 Employment was always given to retired military, or military members working a 2nd job, who were already getting paid by our government.
 No one would ever give a second glance to a single mom of 3, who shouldn't have been living under stress with her seizure disorder, but did anyway, with no other family in the area.
 I got my oldest child into a North Carolina College in the Fall of 2012, without the assistance of his father.
 Then went through a cervical cancer scare, in which I had to have my father help me pay $400 for health insurance, until I had surgery in April 2013.
-In May 2013, I discontinued my health insurance, and moved in with my parents in June 2013.
+In May 2013, I discontinued my health insurance, and moved in with my brother in June 2013.
 I didn't want to leave North Carolina.
 This is not the kind of mother that I wanted to be.
 It was forced upon me.
 So, I left, knowing that I probably won't be seeing my children again.